dezio/laravel-shell/README.md

 # Laravel Shell

-The README file provides an overview of the Laravel Shell package, which simplifies executing SSH commands and managing remote servers directly from a Laravel application.
+A powerful Laravel package for executing SSH commands and managing remote servers directly from your Laravel application.

 ## Description

 Laravel Shell allows you to transform Laravel models into SSH-capable objects, enabling seamless interaction with remote servers.
+It provides a clean, fluent API for executing commands, managing files, and retrieving system information from remote servers.

-It uses phpseclib/phpseclib under the hood.
+This package uses [phpseclib/phpseclib](https://github.com/phpseclib/phpseclib) under the hood for secure SSH connections.

+## Requirements

+- PHP 8.0 or higher
+- Laravel 11.0 or higher
+- phpseclib/phpseclib 3.0 or higher

 ## Installation